-Over the years I’ve always been impressed with the reasonable approach of the judges I’ve heard at the ARMA conferences when it comes to retention policy and disposition.
+Over the years I’ve always been impressed with federal rules and the reasonable approach of the judges I’ve heard at the ARMA conferences when it comes to retention policy and disposition.

 The Department of Justice will not (and really cannot) tell an organization what their retention policy should be.
 Nor will a judge question the directives of the policy if you can show that the policy was developed in good faith with reasonable inputs from internal and external council, respect and understanding of regulatory agencies from all jurisdictions in which the organization operates, and regard for the rules of civil procedure and evidence.
 This of course does not mean shredding parties would be considered an appropriate form of disposition.
 Or disregard for orders to preserve.

 Recent changes to Rule 37 of the Federal Rules of Civil Procedure I believe reflect the reasonable nature of how the courts should determine spoliation and assign penalty.
 After all there is such a thing as Disaster Recovery which implies disasters can and do happen.
 And let’s face it people make mistakes.